 Crowdmark: The assignments, midterm test, and final exam will be conducted using the Crowdmark software, an online grading tool.
 All assignments and exams will be written by you on paper and then scanned (or taken a photo of your paper) and uploaded through a link you will be provided over email.
 Please make sure your scanned/photo pages are sharp and readable.
-I will try to make a trial run of the software prior to an assignment or test.
 I will provide the detailed information and instructions throughout the course.

-Assignments: There will be three assignments, each counting equally (10% each) toward your final grade.
-Assignments will include some theoretical problems and computing problems.
-The computing problems will involve some data analysis using SAS software.
+Assignments: There will be two assignments, each counting equally (15% each) toward your final grade.
+Assignments will include theoretical problems and some computing problems.
 Whenever you answer a question using SAS, you must attach the output (highlight the appropriate sections and answer the questions using the output).
 Assignments are to be submitted to the Crowdmark link provided in your email by the due date and time.
 No late assignments will be accepted.

 Midterm Test: There will be one in-class midterm test.
-The test will take place over Crowdmark.
-The tentative date is October 29.
-If there is a change on this date, I will notify you well in advance.
-The syllabus for the midterm test will be the materials covered until October 22.
+The tentative date is March 18.
+The syllabus for the midterm test will be the materials covered until March 9.
 There will be no make-up midterm test.
 Students who miss a test with legitimate reasons and notify me within 48 hours will have the midterm weight added to the final exam.
 The test questions will be sent to all students via a Crowdmark email.
 You will be expected to write your answer to each question on a sheet of paper and then take a picture or scan a copy of your images and upload them to Crowdmark.
 A calculator will be required to complete the calculations.
 Crowdmark keeps record of all page views and upload attempts.
 You must upload all your answers by the cut off time (submission deadline).
 Late submissions will not be accepted.
 Detailed instructions will be provided before the test.